NCIP/gdc-docs/docs/Data_Portal/Users_Guide/GeneEntity.md

 ## Most Frequent Mutations

-The 20 most frequent mutations in the gene are displayed as a bar graph that indicates the number of cases that share each mutation.
+The most frequent somatic mutations in the gene are displayed in a tabular view at the bottom of the page.

 [![Gene MFM](images/GDC-Gene-MFM.png)](images/GDC-Gene-MFM.png "Click to see the full image.")